 Bougainvillea shrubs in the garden

 It is easy to train a bougainvillea to become a shrub and they are very forgiving of the beginner with the pruning shears.
 Make a mistake and they will quickly recover enough to give you a second chance.
-Dig 5 IN 1® Organic Plant Food into the soil before planting and fertilise every 6 months with Searles Hibiscus & Bougainvillea Food for best results.
+Dig 5 IN 1® Organic Fertiliser into the soil before planting and fertilise every 6 months with Searles Hibiscus & Bougainvillea Food for best results.
 Prune off runaway branches as it grows, so that the bush maintains a compact, round shape.
 Once the bush stands between 100 and 150cm tall, prune off the branches on the lower 50cm of the bush.
 Cut right up against the trunk.
 This should achieve a pleasing, ‘lolly-pop’ shape.
 Continue to prune when needed.
 To make the most of flowering, stop pruning when flowers start to appear and begin again when flowering has finished.
 To boost flowering, fertilise fortnightly with Searles Flourish Soluble Plant Food.

 Bougainvilleas in hanging baskets

 Choose bougainvilleas that are not too advanced for growing in hanging baskets — Bambino varieties are ideal.
 Use large hanging baskets at least 50cm wide, as smaller baskets will dry out too quickly in hot weather.
-Use a high quality potting mix such as Searles Peat 80 Premium Potting Mix and make sure the original soil level of the pot does not fall below the new soil level in the basket, once planted.
+Use a high quality potting mix such as Searles Platinum Potting Mix and make sure the original soil level of the pot does not fall below the new soil level in the basket, once planted.
 Once your bougainvillea hanging baskets are watered they will become quite heavy, so pot them up and hang them before applying water.
 Hang the basket in full sun and rotate the basket every two or three weeks for even flowering.

 Bougainvillea as trees